Dean MacDonald joined Director John Low (Pokagon Band of Potawatomi) for the presentation ceremony to President Johnson.

 Our primary focus is to promote research, support faculty, contribute to student experiences, support appreciation of the ancestral sites and peoples, and contribute to a campus and university environment of diversity, equity, and inclusion.

-Our value and relevancy is centered on respect, recognition, preservation, celebration, and promotion of Indigenous peoples and their achievements, past, present, and future.
+Our value and relevancy are centered on respect, recognition, preservation, celebration, and promotion of Indigenous peoples and their achievements, past, present, and future.

 Our mission-driven uniqueness has guided the organization since its formation.
 And it is that mission that has been so powerfully effective for over fifteen years in attracting faculty, students, constituents, stakeholders, and the public to become united with our efforts.